-Phil: Welcome to the World Nomads Podcast delivered by World Nomads, the travel lifestyle and insurance brand.
+Phil: Welcome to the World Nomads Podcast delivered by World Nomads, the travel lifestyle, and insurance brand.
 It's not your usual travel podcast.
 It's everything for the adventurous independent traveler.

-Kim: Thanks for tuning in wherever you get your favorite podcast, Kim and Phil with you discovering the Caribbean.
+Kim: Thanks for tuning in wherever you get your favorite podcast, Kim, and Phil with you discovering the Caribbean.

-Phil: [inaudible 00:00:25] look this episode sitting alongside the Caribbean guide that were released in late 2019 and that's highlighting a region that's much more multifaceted than its picture-postcard reputation might suggest.
+Phil: [inaudible 00:00:25] look this episode sitting alongside the Caribbean guide that was released in late 2019 and that's highlighting a region that's much more multifaceted than its picture-postcard reputation might suggest.
 It's the region of the Americas that consists of the Caribbean sea obviously, it's many islands and the surrounding coasts from mountain peaks to dense rainforest and volcanoes, the Caribbean is diverse, culturally rich, and as we sign the guide, as vibrant as anywhere on the earth.

 Kim: Yeah, in this episode, we'll chat with a few other contributors to the guide and fill you in on some exciting news about our travel writing scholarship.
-So let's kick it off Phil with Deirdre MaCleod, a Jamaican woman who had an idea like childhood for me.
+So let's kick it off Phil with Deirdre MacLeod, a Jamaican woman who had an idea like childhood for me.

 Deirdre: For me yes it was.
 It is like I still live here.
 I've moved around a bit, but it is idyllic, it depends on also what your version is.
-But for me, growing up in Jamaica is having sun all year around, being outdoors, playing with all of your cousins, and having like a big family, which is an extended family or friends, immediate family. going to the beach, and just being able to explore.
+But for me, growing up in Jamaica is having sun all year round, being outdoors, playing with all of your cousins, and having like a big family, which is an extended family or friends, immediate family. going to the beach, and just being able to explore.
 So for me, that was a big part of growing up.